myresignationletter.co.uk FREE

 Will resigning affect my benefits or Universal Credit?

 Leaving a job voluntarily can lead to a Universal Credit sanction of up to 91 days for a first sanction.
 Whether one applies depends on your reasons and circumstances.
 Check the GOV.UK guidance on Universal Credit sanctions before resigning if you may need to claim.
+Jobseeker's Allowance is generally not available if you resigned without good reason.

 What if my employer will not acknowledge my resignation?